User Guide

 Can I block everything except a few websites?

-Yes, adding *.* to the Websites tab, click the Website Exceptions tab and go: Import > Website categories to select a category.
+Yes, after adding *.* to the Websites tab, click the Website Exceptions tab and add the sites you want to allow.

 I added an exception but it's still not working, why?